Prizes and awards

 - The first 10 teams to sign up are eligible for one (1) 100% discount code per team for the Inspire Helsinki 2019 event in Helsinki on 22 - 24 October (save up to 350€).
 The discounted tickets are only valid for the teams who have sent a written submission for their challenge work by the submission deadline.

-- Up to 10 teams can receive reimbursements for travel and accommodation to Helsinki (one person per team) - for more information, contact the organisers.
+- Up to 10 teams attending the Inspire Helsinki 2019 event can receive reimbursements for travel inside Europe and for accommodation in Helsinki (one person per team) - for more information, contact the organisers.

-- Safe Software and con terra GmbH will award the best utilisation of the FME tools to solve one of the data challenges with a special FME Award.
+- For teams using FME: Safe Software and con terra GmbH will award the best utilisation of the FME tools to solve one of the data challenges with a special FME Award.
 The FME Award will include free registration for the Safe Software’s next international FME 2020 User Conference in Vancouver and next con terra FMEDays.

 - There may also be other special awards for the top ranked teams, more details will be announced later.